 Lief Chocolates started in 2006 supplying the Eumundi markets and the Brisbane chocolate shops.
-Now in beautiful Maleny and with a shiny new chocolate factory, we’re waiting for you to come visit us!
+We moved to beautiful Maleny in 2008 and renamed ourselves to pay homage to the region we love.

 We use the best Belgian chocolate couverture for our bars then load them generously with the topping and wrap them in clear bags so you can see exactly what you’re getting.
 No fake compound chocolate and definitely no preservatives or artificial flavours.
 While our chocolates will last months if stored correctly they are best eaten fresh.
 Well, who can wait anyway?